 As you can see, buying a food truck or trailer will be the biggest initial expense for your business.
 Here is a list of considerations when planning your truck build that impact the total startup cost.

-What is your budget?
-This will determine if you are buying a brand new truck built from scratch to meet your specifications, or you are buying a used truck already built from another owner.
+What’s your budget?
+This will determine if you are buying a brand new truck built custom built to meet your specifications or a used unit.

 When thinking of the truck and equipment you need remember to look at your local food truck regulations like fire safety and health requirements.
 These will also help guide you on any necessary equipment and safety considerations that you’ll need.
 For instance, some cities require trucks to have a fully working fume hood and kitchen fire extinguishers.
-Not every government has the same requirements so be sure to check with your local authorities.
+Not every government has the same requirements so always take the time to research this step.

 My brother and I serving up serving up some delicious empanadas.